 - Technical design and direction or various systems like the lighting state system, post effect system, etc

-- Fixed any arising issues the environment artists were having with the tools pipeline and general art issues.
+- Fixed issues the environment artists were having, general art maintenance and pipeline workflow

 Other artwork contributed by:

 Amps and Gear created by JD Cragg and Michael Climer.

 Background loft created by Marc Campbell and Steve Coyle.

 Note-way (fret) and Strings created by Andy Littleton.

 Shader that reads in some constants from the players behavior that combines two render targets via a 'portal'.